zbigniewzolnierowicz/deepdi.sh/README.md

     - But a very correct language!
 - Steep learning curve
 - Integrating with existing JS libraries is a bit of a pain
+    - this was written back when the frontend was in Rust
 - Async traits have caveats (for library developers mostly)
 - Cannot use pooled connections with Neon ([issue in sqlx](https://github.com/launchbadge/sqlx/issues/67), just use normal connections rather than Neon's connection pooling)